do phone calls with your parents leave you feeling frustrated?

 Did you grow up with a “Tiger Mom”?

 A Tiger Parent is an extremely strict disciplinarian who emphasizes academic achievement above all and demands excellence of their children.
 It typically refers to Asian parents, but more broadly applies to families of all ethnicities.

 If you are a first-generation or immigrant American, you may have had this experience.

-- After-school tutoring.
+After-school tutoring.
 Kumon, anyone?
-Music lessons.
-Maybe sports.
+Music lessons AND sports.

 Effects of Having a Tiger Parent